UP814818/ticket_master/README.md

 # ticket_master
-Treehouse exercise used to practice using git and github to help me get better at using git and github
+Treehouse exercise used to practice using git and github.\n to help me get better at using git and github.